laravel/docs/eloquent-basics.md

 #### Deleting An Existing Model By Key

-In the example above, we are retrieving the modal from the database before calling the `delete` method.
+In the example above, we are retrieving the model from the database before calling the `delete` method.
 However, if you know the primary key of the model, you may delete the model without retrieving it.
 To do so, call the `destroy` method:

 	App\Flight::destroy(1);